Reasons for Rejection by Lucienne Diver

 Not connecting with the characters

 Every art form is subjective, requiring creation on the part of the artist and connection/understanding on the part of the viewer.
-Writing is no exception.
+Writing is no exception although nowadays there are services like Check writing services that really help.
 I’ve seen rejection letters that boil down to “love the story, couldn’t connect with the characters” and “love the characters, didn’t connect with the story”—all for the same novel!
 But if you’re hearing more than once that the characters are the issue, think about three things: have you given us a character with whom we can identify?
 This is the first rule of sympathy and connection.
 Have you given us someone we can love (or at least love to hate)?
 Have you given us someone who lives and breathes, who’s unique and original and really a product of his/her nature and nurture?
 Someone who’s not a caricature or an everyman, but a particular person we couldn’t meet anywhere else.

 Pages aren’t turning